erossini/PlutoRover/README.md

 - Don't start up/use the debugger, use your tests to implement the kata.
 If you find that  you run into issues, use your tests to assert on the inner workings of the rover (as  opposed to starting the debugger).

 ## Implementations
 Just a quick view about my implementation of the Pluto Rover.
+All project is created in `.NET Core 2`.
 In `PlutoRover.Library` there is the implementation of the logic for the rover.
 This library implements `PlutoRover.Abstraction`: here I define all **interfaces** for the library.
 Why?

 ![Library schema](https://github.com/erossini/PlutoRover/blob/master/Images/LibrarySchema.PNG)